-1. This isn't unusual for Minnesota in January
+1. This isn't unusual for Minnesota

 In fact, it's been worse!
 The DNR's Climate Journal shows the lowest wind chill ever recorded in the Twin Cities was -67º on January 22, 1936.
 It sounded even worse at the time, since forecasters were using an older calculation model, which put the wind chill at -87º!

 Here's how the National Weather Service explains it:

 "The windchill temperature is how cold people and animals feel when outside.
 Windchill is based on the rate of heat loss from exposed skin caused by wind and cold.
 As the wind increases, it draws heat from the body, driving down skin temperature and eventually the internal body temperature."

 The weather service adopted a new mathematical formula starting in 2001, based on updated technology to make it more accurate:

 Windchill (ºF) = 35.74 + 0.6215T - 35.75(V^0.16) + 0.4275T(V^0.16)

 V = Wind Speed (mph)

 The National Weather Service also developed a chart to determine how the air temperature and wind speed combines for the wind chill, and how quickly frostbite can develop as a result.